HumanCellAtlas/metadata-schema/docs/evolution.md

 - Changes to the metadata standard and specification
   - Updates to existing schemas
-  - Addition of new schemasS
+  - Addition of new schemas
 - New members of the metadata team
 - New committers to the metadata-schema GitHub repo